gsaabogado/india_pol_courts/README.md

-# Replication package for the study "Court Decisions and Air Pollution: Evidence from 10,000 Penal Cases in India," Published in Environmental and Resource Economics
+# Replication package

-This repository contains the code to replicate the results from the study court Decisions and Air Pollution: Evidence from 10,000 Penal Cases in India.
+This repository contains the code to replicate the results from the study "Court Decisions and Air Pollution: Evidence from 10,000 Penal Cases in India," Published in Environmental and Resource Economics.
 It contains two main folders.

 - 03_scripts: Contains the scripts necessary to construct the data sets and run the regressions
 - 05_submissions: Contains the quarto files to replicate the working paper one by one.
-This allow researchers to replicate each of the tables and figures in the study.
+This allows researchers to replicate each of the tables and figures in the study.

-Note: Because of space constraints, we store all the data in the following dropbox links.
+Because of space constraints, we store all the data in the following dropbox links.

 * [Raw data sets](https://www.dropbox.com/sh/b9y8jznjxc85xzb/AAAKiy58JwYTAJcYbCTadZv_a?dl=0)
 * [Generated data sets](https://www.dropbox.com/sh/ai2reos94poti0w/AADJgI8i75MQ7TLuuZNrp9Z5a?dl=0)